Appliance Repair Cost

 Tumble Dryer Repair Costs

 Minor repairs usually include snapped belts and broken door switches.
 These repairs normally cost between £60 and £100.
-Drum bearings or a heating element are repairs that cost more.
-You can expect to pay between £110 and £325.
+Parts needed like drum bearings or a heating element are more expensive and can cost between £110 and £325.

 Cost Factors for Appliance Repair